DMovies - Your platform for thought-provoking cinema

 A sensorial representation of a limbo realm inhabited by two wondering souls, a replica of the earth from which they departed.
 Seemingly still bound to their physical bodies, what ensues is a continuous flow of images denoting their corporeal and psychological untangling as they surrender into to the unknown.

 A female figure enters the fray to be greeted by a blazing fire in the woods, making her way to an empty country house.
 Immediately acclimatising to the new surroundings, preoccupying herself with earthly endeavours; eating, bathing, cleaning, and laundry.
-Until the arrival of a curious second entity, whose presence troggers a process of reflection.
+Until the arrival of a curious second entity, whose presence triggers a process of reflection.
 They never speak, but continually interact, often physically, at points antagonistically, other times embracingly.
 Until a bright light signals a change.
 Absolved from any narrative structure and a complete omission of any background, the souls exist solely in present, and for all their interactions, their experience of this intermediary place is a singular one.

 This collaborative, free-flow approach is spurred by the directors’ fascination with the mystical.
 The result is a stripped-down aesthetic utilising the French countryside, where bucolic scenes are interspersed by ambient ethereal imagery.
 The pace continually shifts gears.
-At first, the scenes if at first feel disparate and fleeting, yet never jarring.
+At first, the scenes feel disparate and fleeting, yet never jarring.
 Thematic cohesion emerges as the viewer gradually settles in.
 The swift unwieldiness mirrors a soul/person’s stream of consciousness.

 Some directorial choices appear less random.
 Text in the opening scenes ascertains: “in your first days after death you must enter a house where no words remain”.
 A superfluous device: the subsequent visual and auditory tropes eloquently represent to near-death experience.
 A bright light, dark tunnels, otherworldly echoes are all in there.
-The cast is mostly female, Black and East Asia.
+The cast is female, Black and East Asian.
 A reconfiguration of the Caucasian mother earth.
 A nod to ethnicities and cultures with more refreshing views on death and the afterlife.

 At a taut 68 minutes, this Swiss film is less concerned with depicting a defined afterlife than with our senses.
 It successfully conveys a sense of wonderment, and perhaps a gentle unease.
 The imagery is mesmerising to watch, yet it relegates human experience into insignificance.
 Ultimately, the movie taps into existential quagmires.
 Orson Welles sums it up neatly: “we’re born alone, live alone, we die alone”.